-2) LF Logistics Company Limited, the plaintiff sued S Panel Company Limited as the defendant No.2 to the Samut Prakan Provincial Court to request jointly be liable for compensation.
+2) LF Logistics Company Limited, the plaintiff sued S Panel Company Limited as the 2nd defendant to the Samut Prakan Provincial Court to request jointly be liable for compensation.

 The lawsuit was due to the fire in the warehouse building, which the three plaintiffs were insurers, which S Panel Company Limited filed a defense against the case.
-During the court proceedings, Zurich Insurance Company Limited and Alliance Ayudhya Insurance Public Company Limited filed a petition to become a joint plaintiff.
+During the court proceedings, Zurich Insurance Company Limited and Alliance Ayudhya Insurance Public Company Limited filed a petition to become a joint plaintiff in the case.
 The Court of Appeal issued an order granting permission.
 The case is being considered by the Court of First Instance.

-The case is currently pending in court.
-The Company's management and legal advisors are of the opinion that the outcome of the lawsuit is uncertain and inconclusive at this time.
+Currently, both of these cases are under consideration by the court.
+The Company's management and legal advisors are of the opinion that the outcome of the lawsuit is uncertain and inconclusive currently.
 Therefore, the damage value has not been estimated.